vcwild/scylla-perf/README.md

 ## Introduction

-This repository contains a CLI program that can be used to run a performance test on a ScyllaDB cluster.
+This repository contains a CLI program that is used to run a performance test on a ScyllaDB cluster.

 ## Table of Contents